AbaciNLP/InvestLM/README.md

 ```
 pip install -r requirements.txt
 ```
 Then, run inference.py.
-You need to provide the path to the downloaded Lora parameters and LLaMA-65B parameters.
+You need to provide the path to the downloaded Lora parameters.
+The code will automatically load LLaMA-65B parameters from Huggingface.

 ```
 python inference.py \
-    --base_model "" \
+    --base_model "Neko-Institute-of-Science/LLaMA-65B-HF" \
     --lora_weights ""
 ```